zhendrikse/tdd/README.md

 A coding dojo is a place for immersive learning, in this case learning to thoroughly master TDD using coding katas as a means.
-During the coding dojos, the participants get to know, apply, and practice new skills, principles, and concepts.
-Moreover, during the dojos participants will get acquainted with various forms of [pair-programming](https://martinfowler.com/articles/on-pair-programming.html) as well as [mob-programming](https://mobprogramming.org/mob-programming-basics/) concepts such as [randori](https://codingdojo.org/practices/RandoriKata/), driver-navigator, etc.
+During the coding dojos, TDD practitioners get to know, apply, and practice new skills, principles, and concepts.
+Moreover, during the dojos practitioners are made acquainted with various forms of [pair-programming](https://martinfowler.com/articles/on-pair-programming.html) as well as [mob-programming](https://mobprogramming.org/mob-programming-basics/) concepts such as [randori](https://codingdojo.org/practices/RandoriKata/), driver-navigator, etc.

-We may envision participants roughly speaking going through the phases outlined below.
+We may envision practitioners roughly speaking going through the phases outlined below.
 Each of the phases (departing from an initial skilled practitioner &rarr; conscious practitioner &rarr; reflective practitioner phase) is represented by